Compose is the tool you need to create new messages to post to your social profiles connected to Sprout Social from desktop and mobile.

 Time-sensitive content like posts surrounding a promotion or campaign is best suited for the Scheduler.
-When you choose Schedule Manually, a calendar is revealed.
+When you choose Specific day and time, a Choose Date space appears.

-Days that already have scheduled content will display a green dot beneath the date.
-To see a preview of content scheduled on a particular day, hover over the date.
+Days that already have scheduled content appear with a dot beneath the date.

-Note: You may schedule content up to six months in advance.
+Note: You can schedule content up to 13 months in advance.

 Optimal Send Times